I wrote this for a friend who was interested in the "different" way I do things with my horses.

-I have seen horses be so pleased when I manage to be horse-logical.
+I have seen my horses be so pleased when I manage to be horse-logical.
 They LIKE to understand what I'm saying to them.
 They LIKE to "get it."
 They LIKE the security of really knowing what I want and not having to guess.

-Groundwork allows you to simplify what's going on, so that you have time to figure out horse priorities, assumptions, and logic.
+Groundwork allows you to simplify what's going on, so that you have time to figure out horse priorities, horse assumptions, and horse logic.
 Groundwork gives you time to develop your patience (calmly continuing your request until the horse really responds) and your timing (when to release to best be understood).

 I watched a skilled groundworker playing with a very fearful mare.
 The woman flowed like water, alternately urging and melting with her body language, matching every nuance of the mare's movement.
-The mare calmed down from a tight, head-in-the-air gallop, to a relaxed trot, and before long walked up to make probably the first human friend in her life.
+The mare calmed down from a tight, head-in-the-air gallop, to a relaxed trot, and before long walked over to make probably the first human friend in her life.